groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.options/markdowneditoptions/imageloadcallback/_index.md

 ---
 title: ImageLoadCallback
 second_title: GroupDocs.Editor for .NET API Reference
-description: Allows to control how images are saved when converting Markdown document to HTML
+description: Allows to control how external images are loaded when opening a Markdown document for editing
 type: docs
 weight: 20
 url: /net/groupdocs.editor.options/markdowneditoptions/imageloadcallback/
 ---
 ## MarkdownEditOptions.ImageLoadCallback property

-Allows to control how images are saved when converting Markdown document to HTML
+Allows to control how external images are loaded when opening a Markdown document for editing

 ```csharp
 public IMarkdownImageLoadCallback ImageLoadCallback { get; set; }